Gareth Bennett (politician): Political career

+Member of the Senedd

 When Bennett was selected to contest the South Wales Central electoral region, he was criticised for blaming rubbish problems in Cardiff on students and Eastern European immigrants and was nicknamed the 'Donald Trump of Wales'.
 This led to senior UKIP figures including leader Nigel Farage and immigration spokesman Steven Woolfe publicly distancing themselves from Bennett.
 A petition containing the names of 16 other UKIP Assembly candidates opposing Bennett's candidacy was presented to the party's National Executive Committee, which upheld his candidacy.

-He was elected to National Assembly for Wales as member for South Wales Central in 2016.
+Bennett ran in Cardiff West, coming fourth with 2,629 votes (8.2%).
+He also ran for UKIP on the South Wales Central list, and was elected, with the party receiving 10.4% of the vote.

 In the UKIP Assembly group, Bennett backed Neil Hamilton for leader over Nathan Gill.
 After Hamilton became leader of the group, Bennett was appointed as UKIP Assembly spokesman for Local Government, Housing and Sport.
 In April 2017, Bennett was appointed as UKIP's Business Manager in the Assembly.
 In the same month, the Assembly's Equalities Committee, of which Bennett was a member, published a report about refugees.
 Bennett brought out his own report, in which he complained that the proposals would encourage more refugees to come to Wales.